Just outside of Boston, Massachusetts, lies a small town with a big history: Salem.

 Obviously, this was rife for misuse and abuse, with the afflicted being able to point their finger at anyone they desired, and for it to be taken as evidence by people like William Stoughton.

-Even back then, some recognised it as a flimsy form of proof, more helpful for pointing fingers than providing any solid evidence.
+Even back then though, some recognized it as a flimsy form of proof.
 But with someone like William Stoughton in charge, it was more than enough to condemn multiple people as witches.

 2. The Victims of the Salem Witch Trials

 200 people faced accusations of witchcraft in the months that followed.
 17-year-old Elizabeth Hubbard and 13-year-old Ann Putnam Jr. were primary instigators throughout.